blokkli/editor/README.md

 entity that stores the applied mutations and implements a GraphQL schema extension to integrate the adapter.

-## Roadmap

-blökkli is currently still in beta and therefore subject to change.
-If you're considering integrating it in production sites you should probably wait until the first stable release.

 ## Acknowledgments

 blökkli was developed by [dulnan](https://github.com/dulnan) at